Helping you stay healthy since 2013

 Competition provides the opportunity for students to not only gauge their own skills against set criteria, but to test how calm and focused they can stay while being judged.

-Louise, Pete, Sue, Tony, Theresa, Annette, Lawrence, Kerrie and of course to Shifu Amanda Heidke (pictured L to R)
+Louise, Pete, Sue, Tony, Theresa, Annette, Lawrence, Kerrie and coach Shifu Amanda Heidke (pictured L to R)

 Research Support